andriusstank/downhill/doc/docs/intro/part1.md

 There are infinitely  many choices of metric tensor.
 Demanding `V` to be a Hilbert space means choosing a canonical one.
-But differentiation, unlike gradient descent, does not depend on the choice of metric in any way!
-Use of arbitrary metric brings nothing but opportunities for bugs.
+But differentiation, unlike gradient descent, does not depend on the choice of metric in any way.